aar9nk/final-project-JWD4/task-7/README.md

 For this Stretch Goal, we want to add specific styles to our Task Status depending on whether the Status is `'Done'` or `'In Progress'`.

-In `js/taskManager.js`, in the HTML for each Task, change the style (eg: color) of the Task Status, depending on whether the passed in `status` is equal to `'In Progress'` or not.
+In `js/taskManager.js`, in the HTML for each Task, change the style (eg: colour) of the Task Status, depending on whether the passed in `status` is equal to `'In Progress'` or not.

 Check out [example/js/taskManager.js](example/js/taskManager.js) for a completed example!